Shivang0/ducatuscore/README.md

 ## Applications

-- [Ducatuscore Node](packages/ducatuscore-node) - A full node with extended capabilities using Ducatus-bitcore Core
+- [Ducatuscore Node](packages/ducatuscore-node) - A full node with extended capabilities using ducatuscore-node Core
 - [Ducatuscore Wallet](packages/ducatuscore-wallet) - A command-line based wallet client
 - [Ducatuscore Wallet Client](packages/ducatuscore-wallet-client-rev) - A client for the wallet service
 - [Ducatuscore Wallet Service](packages/ducatuscore-wallet-service-rev) - A multisig HD service for wallets